Gemicat/gemicat.github.io/_posts/2016-02-17-Qs_1-codility.md

 ### 1.Two Sum

-#### Given an array of integers, return indices of the two numbers such that they add up to a specific target.You may assume that each input would have exactly one solution.
+Given an array of integers, return indices of the two numbers such that they add up to a specific target.

+You may assume that each input would have exactly one solution.

 __Example__